 What is sugar?

-Sweetness is always the first thing that comes to mind in response to the question.
+Sweetness is always the first thing that comes to mind in responding to the question or in contemplating what is sugar.
 In ordinary usage, sugar is the common term for sucrose, those brownish granules or fine white crystals that bear the name brown sugar or refined sugar with which coffee, milk and other drinks are sweetened.
 Being processed from raw materials, it is likewise described as an industrial product with varied uses particularly in food science including as preservative.

 So first, what are carbohydrates?

 According to Carey (1992), carbohydrates used to be considered as "hydrates of carbon" because many of them (not all) have molecular formulas that correspond to Cn(H2O)m.
 Carbohydrates are one of major classes of substances that are common to living systems, the others being lipids, proteins, and nucleic acids.
 Among others, they are structural components of the cell wall and the wood of trees.
 They provide most of the energy and the nourishment that we obtain from the food that we eat.